tsoporan/fittrak/README.md

 #### Tests

 Tests can be run with the usual:

 - `docker-compose run api python fittrak/manage.py test`

-#### First time set up

-The first time will be slightly different as you'll want to set up the DB and create an initial user.

-1. Run migrations (mentioned above)

-2. Create a super user: `docker-compose run api python fittrak/manage.py createsuperuser`

-3. Load up fixture data: `docker-compose run api python fittrak/manage.py loaddata workout`

 ---

 ### Deployment

 The application has been vetted on [GCP](https://cloud.google.com/kubernetes-engine/) using [Kubernetes](https://kubernetes.io/) and [Cloud SQL](https://cloud.google.com/sql/) (PostgreSQL 9.6), you'll notice that there are manifest files in the `infra` directory though this is still largely a work in progress.

 Future plans include creating a Helm chart for the application and implementing proper CI/CD.